Greater Manchester Police - Westhoughton Policing Team

 A Pcso is also a good source for the collection of intelligence which will often lead to arrests and the convictions of offenders.
 They also attend schools to interact with children on their areas; advising on how to keep themselves safe, along with doing talks such as: 'Safe for summer,' 'Safe for Autumn,' and 'Cracker' - the December to January operation that tackles shop lifting offences and theft from person.

 PACT meetings (Police And Community Together) are held in the local area with the police, councillors and the community.
 The aim is to bring everyone together to discuss issues within the communities to try and resolve any problems arising from this meeting.
 They are held once a month and are open to everyone.
 The dates for the meetings are advertised around Westhoughton and also on Twitter.
-The last PACT meeting was on Tuesday 20th May between 7pm and 8pm at The John Holt Centre, Birch Avenue, Westhoughton.
-We also hold local police surgeries at the Police Post on Pavilion Square - a chancer to talk to police about crime and anti-social behaviour issues and concern in an informal and confidential manner.
-These are held weekly on a Wednesday between 1:00 and 2:00pm
+We also hold local police surgeries at the Police Post on Pavilion Square - a chance to talk to police about crime and anti-social behaviour issues and concern in an informal and confidential manner.
+These are held weekly on a Wednesday between 1:00 and 2:00pm.

 Schemes, Campaigns and Successes